Why Consider a TPO Roof?

-If you are thinking about installing single ply roofing on your home or business, before you make your decision and call in Vancouver roofing contractors to do the work, TPO (thermoplastic olefin) is an option you should most definitely consider.
+If you are thinking about installing single ply roofing on your home or business, before you make your decision and call in a professional roofing contractor to do the work, TPO (thermoplastic olefin) is an option you should most definitely consider.

 Pros of TPO Roofing

 TPO roofing can be a desirable option in home and business construction because the cost is relatively low.
 As a frame of reference, PVC is far more expensive than TPO, yet TPO offers comparable energy efficiency and ability to weld hot-air at a fraction of the cost of PVC.
 If you are on a tight budget, this is an especially attractive option because it not only saves money on this aspect of home or office construction, it allows for greater allocation of budget resources to be diverted to other areas.

 Adaptable to various home styles

 TPO is constructed in a manner that allows it to look really good on a wide variety of homes.
 It is available in numerous different colors—black, white, and gray—and with its strong level of UV-resistance, all colors of TPO (not just white) can deliver energy savings for you.
 This is a nice benefit because it allows you to have multiple color options while still being able to reap the benefits of energy efficiency that normally can only be had by using the color white.